What Are the Dangers of Mold in a Home; How to Solve It?

 Mold can be detected through smell or sight.
 It often manifests as a black, gray, pink, green, or white substance.
 It can also produce an unpleasant, musty odor.
 If you suspect mold may be present in your home, you can now perform a toxic mold test using the same method as professionals, to determine whether it is or is not.

-To remove small patches of mold, a homeowner can use chlorine bleach to scrub it off.
-You may also opt to remove and dispose of the affected materials like upholstery, carpets, or clothing.
+A homeowner can scrub off small patches of mold with chlorine bleach.
+You may also remove and dispose of the affected materials like upholstery, carpets, or clothing.

 Dehumidifiers operate by drawing in saturated air, absorbing the moisture, and subsequently releasing it back into the environment.
 These appliances work diligently until the desired level of humidity has been achieved.